antoNanahJi/StuffGo/README.md

 # StuffGo

-- Name of the course: EECS 4413 - Building E-Commerce Systems
+- Name of the course: Building E-Commerce Systems
 - Name of the team: AC

 - To test the analytics page: